sfigg/commercialization-public/design/compatibility/1709/systems.md

 </tr>
 <tr class="even">
 <td>Secure firmware update process</td>
-<td><p>System Firmware must support field updates through Windows Update.</p>
+<td><p>Like UEFI software, UEFI firmware can have security vulnerabilities.
+It is essential to have the capability to immediately patch such vulnerabilities when found through firmware updates. </p>
 <p>UEFI firmware must support secure firmware update as described in <a href="http://msdn.microsoft.com/library/windows/hardware/dn932805.aspx#system_fundamentals_firmware_uefisecureboot">System.Fundamentals.Firmware.UEFISecureBoot</a>.</p></td>
 </tr>
 <tr class="odd">
 <td>Firmware BIOS lockdown</td>
 <td><p>Required BIOS capabilities:</p>
 <p>BIOS password or stronger authentication supported to ensure that only authenticated Platform BIOS administrator can change BIOS settings</p>
-<p>OEM supports capability to add OEM or Enterprise Certificate in Secure Boot DB at manufacturing time.</p>
-<p>Protected BIOS option to configure list of permitted boot devices and boot device order which overrides BOOTORDER modification made by OS (e.g. Boot only from internal hard drive).</p>
+<p>Protected BIOS option to configure a list of permitted boot devices and the boot device order, which overrides the BOOTORDER modification made by the OS, for example, to boot only from an internal hard drive.
+Ability of OEM to add ISV, OEM, or Enterprise Certificate in Secure Boot DB at manufacturing time. </p>
 <p>Required Configurations:</p>
 <p>Microsoft UEFI CA must be removed from Secure Boot DB.
-Support for 3rd-party UEFI modules is permitted but should leverage ISV-provided certificates or OEM certificate for the specific UEFI software (e.g. Software package “foo” certificate).</p>
+Support for 3rd-party UEFI modules is permitted but should leverage ISV-provided certificates or OEM certificate for the specific UEFI software.</p>
 <p>BIOS options related to security and boot options must be secured to prevent other operating systems from starting and to prevent changes to the BIOS settings.</p>
-<p>BIOS authentication must be set (e.g. BIOS password must be set)</p></td>
+<p>BIOS authentication must be set.
+For example, the BIOS password must be set.</p></td>
 </tr>
 <tr class="even">
 <td>Virtualization extensions</td>